 DURAN DURAN THEN & NOW✱ 30 years ago the 80s supergroup’s debut single Planet Earth peaked at No 12 in the UK chart . . .
 Shapersofthe80s tells how Duran’s road to stardom began in the Studio 54 of Birmingham, UK, in 1980 ✱ Catch up on 2011: Highlights of Duran’s round-the-world adventure ... and DD’s delayed return to the UK ...
 Plus ten killer videos other people made as tributes to Duran’s return to creativity

-ESSENTIAL LANDMARK READS➢ Spandau Ballet, the Blitz Kids and the birth of the New Romantics — a brisk history of who did what to make stars out of a club houseband, change the rhythm of the UK charts — and ultimately transform the British media ➢ How three wizards met at the same crossroad in time — a brief scene-setter on the forces shaping the Swinging Eighties ➢ 1980, Strange days, strange nights, strange people: at The Blitz a decade dawns ➢ 1980, One week in the private worlds of the new young: London blazes with creativity ➢ 1980, Shapersofthe80s tells how Duran Duran’s road to stardom began in the Studio 54 of Birmingham, UK ➢ 1981, Birth of Duran’s Planet Earth ... when other people’s faith put the Brummies into the charts ➢ 1983, The Making of UK Club Culture — definitive Face cover story seen here in the Wham Rap! video ➢ 1976–1984, How creative clubbing started and ended with the 80s ➢ 2010, Comeback Shard comfy as ‘Auntie Sade’ ➢ 2009, Onstage, Spandau’s Hadley and Kemp finally get huggy: a mighty Reformation ➢ 40 years since “I picked on you-oo-oo”!
+ESSENTIAL LANDMARK READS➢ Spandau Ballet, the Blitz Kids and the birth of the New Romantics — a brisk history by yours truly of who did what to make stars out of a club houseband, change the rhythm of the UK charts — and ultimately transform the British media ➢ How three wizards met at the same crossroad in time — a brief scene-setter on the forces shaping the Swinging Eighties ➢ 1980, Strange days, strange nights, strange people: at The Blitz a decade dawns ➢ 1980, One week in the private worlds of the new young: London blazes with creativity ➢ 1980, Shapersofthe80s tells how Duran Duran’s road to stardom began in the Studio 54 of Birmingham, UK ➢ 1981, Birth of Duran’s Planet Earth ... when other people’s faith put the Brummies into the charts ➢ 1983, The Making of UK Club Culture — definitive Face cover story by yours truly seen here in the Wham Rap! video ➢ 1976–1984, How creative clubbing started and ended with the 80s ➢ 2010, Comeback Shard comfy as ‘Auntie Sade’ ➢ 2009, Onstage, Spandau’s Hadley and Kemp finally get huggy: a mighty Reformation ➢ 40 years since “I picked on you-oo-oo”!
 July 6, 1972 saw the seminal pop moment — David Bowie’s first appearance on Top of the Pops as Ziggy Stardust, the day he created the next generation of popstar wannabes

 ESSENTIAL 80s LISTENING ♫ ♫♫ Blitz Club anthem, Visage’s Fade To Grey (Michael Gray remix, 1980/2009)